An abstract depiction of the roots of learning, invisible below the surface, in a vast and varied landscape

 This surveillance approach also erodes trust.
 Learners internalize that their curiosity must always be productive, that their creativity must always yield a recognizable output.
 In the long term, it stunts genuine innovation.
 People learn to perform for assessment rather than to pursue meaning, and learning shifts from being a personal journey to a series of external validations.

-True growth often happens in ways we cannot see immediately: a hesitation that becomes reflection, a failed project that births a new idea, an afternoon of aimless curiosity that sparks a future calling.
+Authentic growth often happens in ways we cannot see immediately: a hesitation that becomes reflection, a failed project that births a new idea, an afternoon of aimless curiosity that sparks a future calling.
 These moments are the heartbeat of learning.

 Building environments that embrace invisible learning